 The botanical blend for King Maker is shown below:

-ViNitrox is clinically shown to support sports performance based on animal and in vitro studies, but we're underwhelmed by the clinical evidence.
+ViNitrox is clinically shown to support sports performance based on animal and in vitro studies, but we're underwhelmed by the clinical evidence as the studies were company sponsored and not randomized clinical trials.

 Maca was shown to improve sex drive after eight weeks in a 2002 clinical trial, however, we're unable to locate safe dosing recommendations for maca extract.